Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Introduction

 In a first part of the work we study the stationary regime in which sequences evolve through a mutational dynamics under a two-fold selection pressure requiring the native folds and the dimer conformation to be achieved.
-We make use of the so-called direct coupling approximation \cite{weigt2009identification, cocco2018inverse} -- a graphical model based approach -- to model the distribution of sequences subject to selection constraints.
-Applying this inverse modelling approach to the exactly solvable model of lattice proteins allows us describe in great details our dimeric system.
-Indeed, we show that the inferred parameters obtained solving the \textit{inverse} problem are excellent predictors of the intra- and inter-protein structure; moreover, they indirectly keep track of the effect of selection due to the mentioned constraints.
+We make use of the so-called direct coupling approximation (DCA) \cite{weigt2009identification, cocco2018inverse} -- a graphical model based approach -- to model the distribution of sequences subject to selection constraints.
+This inverse modelling approach consists in finding effective energetic parameters (fields and couplings in a Potts Hamiltonian) describing the empirical distribution of sequences.
+Applying DCA to the exactly solvable model of lattice proteins allows us to describe in great detail our dimeric system.
+We show that the inferred couplings are excellent predictors of the intra- and inter-protein structure; moreover, they indirectly keep track of the effect of selection due to the mentioned constraints.

 In the second part we focus on the full evolutionary history, from the initial state with two non-interacting LPs in their native structures to the final state where a bounded dimer is formed.
 We look at the competitive dynamics between folding into the native structures vs. realizing the functional protein-protein interaction to characterize the evolutionary trade-offs due to the binding constraints.